Dan's Film Camera Repair Journey: 7 Years of Passion and Precision

 By Paul McKay

 In March 2023 I received an email introduction from one of our suppliers, recommending I speak to someone who was in the process of moving from Hong Kong to Edinburgh.
 Apparently this person - Dan Ho - is an avid analogue shooter and a highly talented camera repair person.
-Fast forward a year and Dan has established a strong reputation for quality repairs - he brought my Canon AE1 back to life! - and is ready to set up a more formal business.
+Fast forward a year and Dan has established a strong reputation for quality repairs - he brought my Canon AE1 and Amy's Olympus OM10 back to life! - and is ready to set up a more formal business.

 We are delighted to support Dan in this endeavour - you can enquire about repairs directly through our site via this link: Film Camera Repairs.
 And now let's hear a bit more from Dan!